Billy Blyton, Baron Blyton: Political career

-In a debate on the Loch Ness Monster, he said: "My lords, is my noble friend aware that it will be an act of sacrilege to take away from the Scottish Tourist Board the myth of the monster of Loch Ness by which they get many gullible tourists every year?"
+In a 1969 debate on the Loch Ness Monster, he said: "My lords, is my noble friend aware that it will be an act of sacrilege to take away from the Scottish Tourist Board the myth of the monster of Loch Ness by which they get many gullible tourists every year?"

 He was the Chairman of the Governors at South Shields Grammar Technical School for Boys.

 A primary school in South Shields is named after him.
 He was made a Freeman of the town of South Shields in 1950.

 Later life

 He lived in later life in the Biddick Hall area of the town, where he moved with his family in the 1930s.
 He was famed for his jovial and approachable personality and is claimed to have displayed none of the self-importance often associated with successful politicians.
 He was an active member of Simonside Social Club, where he was nicknamed "Baron Billy".

+His wife, Jennie, died in 1971, and he died in South Shields on 25 October 1987, at the age of 88.